 - A child may have played a game that resulted in accidental charges

-If you find out the charge was unauthorized and accidental but not an act of fraud, contact YouTube TV support to request a refund.
+If you find out the charge was unauthorized and accidental but not an act of fraud, or you can request a refund.

 Step 3: File and track your claim